yumium/tech_notes/C++/A gentle introduction to C++.md

 - `cout` is the unqualified name
 - `std::cout` is the qualified name (`cout` is a function inside the standard library `std`)

-- If you use the namespace `std` with the `using` keyword, you can call names inside `std` in an unqualified manner
-- Note, using qualified name is the easiest way to avoid introducing name collisions

-- When C++ searches in namespaces, it does backward search.
-Say if the current namespace is `foo::bar`, and C++ cannot find the variable `baz` inside `foo::bar`, it'll try to find `baz` in namespace `foo`